 - California income tax withheld on Form 592-B. Enter here the sum of amounts on lines 2 and 3 of Part IV of California Form 592-B (Resident and Nonresident Withholding Tax Statement).
 If you make an entry here, you must attach a copy of the Form 592-B behind Form 540 when you file the return. - California income tax withheld on Form 593.
 Enter here the amount on line 5 of Part III of California Form 593 (Real Estate Withholding Tax Statement).
-If you make an entry here, you must attach a copy of the Form 593 behind Form 540 when you file the return. - 73 Withholding (Form 592-B and/or 593). (auto-calc) Computed as the sum of the preceding two amounts. - 74 Excess SDI (or VDPI). (auto-calc) Computed as the excess withheld because of withholding from more than one employer based on the FTB's Excess SDI (or VDPI) Worksheet, using amounts entered on the W-2 Worksheets that support line 12 of Form 540.
-See our instructions for "YOUR and SPOUSE California SDI withheld" above line 12 of Form 540 for more information. - 75 Earned income tax credit (EITC).
+If you make an entry here, you must attach a copy of the Form 593 behind Form 540 when you file the return. - 73 Withholding (Form 592-B and/or 593). (auto-calc) Computed as the sum of the preceding two amounts. - 74 Reserved for future use.
+This line was formerly used fir reporting the excess SDI tax withheld because of withholding from more than one employer.
+This excess resulted from the fact that SDI tax was withheld only for income below a dollar threshold, but each employer assessed the tax on their employee as if there was only one employer for that employee.
+As a result, there could be an excess tax withheld if the sum of wages for all employers combined exceeded the dollar threshold.
+However, starting tax year 2024, there is no longer a dollar threshold on SDI withheld, so no excess SDI tax can exist due to multiple employers. - 75 Earned income tax credit (EITC).
 (If Standard or Premium Level, Road Map line, supported by Form 3514.)
 This credit is similar to the federal Earned Income Credit (EIC), but the income limitations are much tighter and the credit is much smaller.
 Furthermore, you must always file FTB Form 3514 to claim it, whether or not you have a qualifying child.
 Form 3514 is automatically created if you qualify for the childless version of the EIC.
 However, unlike the federal Schedule EIC, FTB Form 3514 is not automatically created and completed when a dependent qualifies you for the credit, since the Dependent Worksheet for California has minimal information.
-On the other hand, for a California return translated from a federal return, Form 3514 will be created when Schedule EIC exists for the federal return, but you must supply additional information not available from the federal return on Form 3514 and its worksheets.
+On the other hand, for a California return translated from a federal return,

+Form 3514 will be created when Schedule EIC exists for the federal return, but you must supply additional information not available from the federal return on Form 3514 and its worksheets.

 - 76 Young Child Tax Credit (YCTC).
 (If Standard or Premium Level, Road Map line, supported by Form 3514.)
-This line is used to claim a special credit for taxpayers who have at least one child under 6 years old.
-This credit, introduced in 2019, can amount to as much as \$1,083 for low-income taxpayers.
+This line is used to claim a special credit for taxpayers who have at least one qualifying child under 6 years old.
+This credit, introduced in 2019, can amount to as much as \$1,154 for low-income taxpayers.
 It is claimed on FTB Form 3514, like the Earned Income Tax Credit (EITC), and requires that you qualify for the EITC before you can claim this Young Child Tax Credit. - 77 Foster Youth Tax Credit (FYTC).
 (If Standard or Premium Level, Road Map line, supported by Form 3514.)
 This line is used to claim a special credit for certain taxpayers of age 18 through 25 who qualify for the Earned Income Credit (EITC) and were in foster care at age 13 or more.
-This credit, new for the 2022 tax year, can amount to as much as \$1,083 for low-income taxpayers (\$2,166 if both spouses qualify on a joint return).
+This credit, which was introduced for the 2023 tax year, can amount to as much as \$1,154 for low-income taxpayers (\$2,234 if both spouses qualify on a joint return).
 It is claimed on FTB Form 3514, like the Earned Income Tax Credit and the Young Child Tax Credit. - 78 Total payments.
 Add lines 71 through 77. (auto-calc) Computed as indicated.